 Disclosure: I am honored to be a member of the Stonyfield Clean Plate Club, and to work with Brewer’s Organics.
 I received product and/or product coupons for writing this post, but all thoughts and opinions are my own.

 The Stonyfield Clean Plate Club provides me with free coupons and/or product samples in exchange for recipe development.
-That program allows me to incorporate Stonyfield’s delicious organic dairy products into my recipes, just like I did with today’s mango raspberry soup!
+It allows me to incorporate Stonyfield’s delicious organic dairy products into my recipes.
+Just like I did with today’s mango raspberry chilled soup recipe!
 Besides the freebies, I get to work alongside other talented bloggers.
 And I get to eat a lot of my very favorite yogurt, so it’s a win-win.

 My other favorite ingredient in this recipe is the fresh organic mango that I received from Brewer’s Organics.
 They’re an organic produce home delivery company based out of Milwaukee, Wisconsin.
-I first learned about them a month ago, when I found a crazy good deal for their service through Groupon.
-I tried them out and fell hard and fast for the great quality of the produce.
+I first learned about them a month ago, when I found a deal for their service on Groupon.
+I tried them out, falling hard and fast for the great quality of the produce.
 After I learned a bit more about the company, I just knew that I had to work with them.

 This chilled soup recipe is so easy to make, you can have it in your belly in less than 5 minutes.
 If you live in an area that has has some delicious fresh produce, by all means, use it in this recipe.
 However, if you’re in a situation where the raspberries or mango are out of season or difficult to find, use frozen fruit.
 Either way, you’ll be chillin’ out with a yummi bowl of soup for breakfast, lunch, or dinner.